KDE/documentation-docs-krita-org/reference_manual/preferences/general_settings.rst

 Switch Control/Alt Selection Modifiers
     This switches the function of the :kbd:`Ctrl` and :kbd:`Alt` keys when modifying selections.
 Useful for those used to Gimp instead of Photoshop, or Lefties without a right :kbd:`Alt` key on their keyboard.

-Enable Touch painting
+Touch Painting
-    This allows finger painting with capacitive screens.
-Some devices have both capacitive touch and a stylus, and then this can interfere.
-In that case, just toggle this.
+    Toggles whether to allow painting by touching on a capacitive screen. :guilabel:`Enabled` will let you draw via touch and :guilabel:`Disabled` will let you pan the canvas instead. :guilabel:`Auto` (the default) will automatically detect whether you have a stylus available and enable or disable touch painting accordingly.

+    .. versionchanged:: 5.2.13

+        The Auto option was added and became the default.

     .. versionchanged:: 5.0